einomi/CheckMateUI/README.md

 ✅ 🔃 Checking interactive elements (popups, sliders, carousels, etc.).
 - All interactive elements work as expected.
-- A click on the brand logo (in the header or in the footer for example) should lead to the main page of the site.
+- A click on the brand logo (in the header or in the footer, for example) should lead to the site's main page.
 On the main page, it should scroll to the beginning of the page (unless other mechanics are specified).
-- Check that the duration of hiding/closing interactive elements (for example, popups) is not too long (within 0.1-0.2s).
+- Check that the duration of hiding/closing interactive elements (for example, popups) is short (within 0.1-0.2s).
 The speed of appearance/opening of such elements can be longer (for example, 0.35-0.5s).
-This will improve the overall user experience with the UI.
+This approach will improve the overall user experience with the UI.
 - Draggable elements (e.g. carousels) must have an appropriate cursor on hover and drag (cursor: grab, cursor: grabbing).

 ✅ 🔃 Reduce the screen height to a minimum and check for vertical scrolling in popups, modals and other elements that can have their own scrollbar.